 Learn how to make neem oil soap with this cold process soap recipe.
 This homemade soap contains a natural lemongrass sage essential oil blend.
 However, it can also be naturally scented with lemongrass essential oil, if desired.
 Keep reading to discover the skin care benefits of neem oil in soap, and get step-by-step directions on making cold press soap from scratch.

-This natural lemongrass and neem oil soap recipe contains both neem oil and evening primrose oil, both prized for their medicinal skin care properties that can help to tackle tough skin issues like eczema.
-In addition, this natural lemongrass and neem oil soap recipe is scented with an energizing blend of lemongrass essential oil and a touch of sage and tea tree oil.
+This natural lemongrass and neem oil soap recipe is formulated with neem oil and evening primrose oil as key ingredients.
+Both of these carrier oils are prized for their medicinal skin care properties that can help to tackle tough skin issues like eczema.
+In addition, this natural lemongrass and neem oil soap recipe is scented with an energizing blend of lemongrass essential oil with a touch of sage and tea tree oil.

 © Rebecca D. Dillon

 These are the ingredients you’ll need to make cold press neem oil soap:

 - 5.4 oz.
 76° melt point refined coconut oil

 - 1.8 oz. evening primrose oil